Whether you own a pet sitting business, or simply pet sit part-time, you’ll want to consider insurance to protect you in case anything goes wrong.

 BorrowMyDoggy, meanwhile, provides a different kind of pet-sitting experience as part of its mission to help dog-lovers connect with dog-owners.
 Owners are matched with sitters by distance and availability, and though sitters aren’t paid, they get the fun of looking after a pet.

-BorrowMyDoggy offers its own insurance, providing its sitters with public liability insurance cover up to £1,000,000.
-But sitters don’t get care and custody of animals cover in case the pet is injured or lost - in contrast to the pet sitting insurers reviewed above, all of whom offer it as standard.
+BorrowMyDoggy offers its own insurance, providing its sitters with public liability insurance cover up to £1m; £1,500 of cover for emergency vet fees if something happens to a pet while you're borrowing it.
+Full care and custody of animals cover is not available - in contrast to the pet sitting insurers reviewed above, all of whom offer it as standard.
+It includes £250,000 for legal costs if a damages claim is brough into a civil coart.
 BorrowMyDoggy's insurance also isn't valid if the sitter is paid by the owner of the dog.